igalic/blag/contents/articles/opensource-burnout/index.md

 Even if my friends were actually medical health professionals, I couldn't possibly expect help from them *directly*.

+But there are other benefits from being out openly:

 ### It's much easier to create a support-network

 The most important aspect of being out openly to my friends, means that my